Welcome to Sure Start Inclusive School

 Inclusive and Special Needs Education

-Meeting the individual needs of all children lies at the heart of the Early Years Foundation Stage Programme (EYFS) and here at the centre we take it very serious.
+Meeting the individual needs of all children lies at the heart of both the Early Years Foundation Stage (EYFS) and the British National Curriculum and at Sure Starts this commitment is central to our practice.
+Every child deserves the best possible start in life and the support necessary to fulfil their full potential.

 Our Teachers